UtopiaOS/book/src/chapter_02_1_neohfs.md

 /usr/include    -> /System/Index/include
 ```

-As you can see above, this implementation allows us to ensure programs don't really need to update directory to support our new FHS (but we would like to), rather, a program can read a file located at `/etc/my_settings.toml` and a little bit of filesystem magic will redirect this call to the real file at `/System/Settings/my_settings.toml`, however, even after this, we still have one big problem: **Repeated folders**, what do we mean with this, is nobody wants to see `/etc` if `/System/Settings`is already thing, however, there is a solution to this, used in diverse operating systems, such as Windows and macOS: **hidden files**, our solution is borrowed from our friends at GoboLinux and it ensures a clean and elegant way of hidding directories.
+As a developer making programs for Utopia we prefer you support NeoFHS but if you don't include dedicated support these symbolic links will make sure your program works fine.
+Everything should work as you expect, so if your program reads a file in `/etc/settings.toml` filesystem magic will redirect your calls to `/System/Settings/settings.toml`.

+As a User, you do not want to see all these legacy directories, so we need to hide them.
+Linux itself does not have a hidden file system built in like Windows and macOS (putting `.` in front of these directories is not ideal), but GoboLinux provides a solution for this that we can use that works seamlessly and cleanly.

-While you can read about the solution GoboLinux used [here](https://gobolinux.org/doc/articles/gobohide.html) in a nutshell, it keeps a list of the `inodes` in a kernel linked list, after this, when performing the `readdir()` syscall, the kernel verifies if said inode is on the `inode` list, if this is true, it wont be copied to the destination buffer.
+While you can read about the solution GoboLinux used [here](https://gobolinux.org/doc/articles/gobohide.html), in a nutshell, it keeps a list of the `inodes` in a kernel linked list.
+After this, when performing the `readdir()` syscall, the kernel verifies if said inode is on the `inode` list.
+If this is true, it won't be copied to the destination buffer.